Seeing Eye to AI: Human Alignment via Gaze-Based Response Rewards for Large Language Models: Preliminaries

-An alternative to \acrshort{rlhf} is \acrshort{dpo} \citep{rafailov_direct_2023}, which employs an offline \acrshort{rl} approach to optimize language models based on preference data, without the need for a separate reward model.
-While DPO can be used independently, it is often complementary to other training methods such as \acrshort{sft} or statistical rejection sampling, to further improve human alignment based on a \acrshort{rm} \citep{zhao_slic-hf_2023, liu_statistical_2024, dubey_llama_2024}.
+An alternative to \acrshort{rlhf} is \acrshort{dpo} \citep{rafailov_direct_2023}, which employs an offline \acrshort{rl} approach to optimize language models based on preference data, without the need for a separate \acrshort{rm}.
+While DPO can be used independently, it is often complementary to other training methods like \acrshort{sft} or statistical rejection sampling, to further improve human alignment based on a \acrshort{rm} \citep{zhao_slic-hf_2023, liu_statistical_2024, dubey_llama_2024}.
 Statistical rejection sampling, also called best-of-N or top-k-over-N \citep{bai_constitutional_2022, touvron_llama_2023, dubey_llama_2024} is another widely used technique.
 Moreover, certain methods perform human alignment without \acrshort{rl} to avoid instabilities, and fine-tune the model on filtered samples by a \acrshort{rm}, or other sources \citep{dong_raft_2023, yuan_rrhf_2023}.

-A significant challenge in all human alignment techniques is data acquisition \citep{casper_open_2023}.
-This includes problems such as evaluator misalignment, supervision difficulties, and feedback quality issues \citep{casper_open_2023}.
-However, as AI systems continue to improve, \acrshort{llms} are increasingly employed for tasks that were traditionally handled by humans, such as data annotation and generation.
+A major challenge in human alignment techniques is data acquisition \citep{casper_open_2023}.
+This includes issues such as evaluator misalignment, supervision difficulties, and feedback quality \citep{casper_open_2023}.
+However, as AI systems continue to improve, \acrshort{llms} are increasingly employed for tasks traditionally handled by humans, such as data annotation and generation.
 Unlike human feedback, AI-generated feedback offers better scalability, enabling faster and more cost-effective data collection.
 For example, \acrshort{rlaif}, introduced by \cite{bai_constitutional_2022}, is a promising approach that trains reward models based on preferences generated by off-the-shelf \acrshort{llms}.
 Variations of \acrshort{rlaif} have been explored in several studies \citep{lee_rlaif_2023, jiao_starling-7b_2023, cui_ultrafeedback_2024, li_hrlaif_2024, yang_rlcd_2024}.
 In the context of self-generating instructions, approaches like Self-Instruct \citep{wang_self-instruct_2023}, Self-Refine \citep{madaan_self-refine_2023}, and Self-Alignment \citep{li_self-alignment_2023} demonstrate how models can autonomously generate datasets based on their learned human preferences.

 Different alignment methods like \acrshort{rlhf} and \acrshort{rlaif} rely on the \acrshort{rm} to incorporate the human feedback.
 The \acrshort{rm} learns to predict human preference based on labeled examples, serving as a proxy for human judgment later.
 Therefore, the success of language model alignment relies heavily on the quality of the underlying reward model \citep{pace_west--n_2024}, which in turn dictates the behaviour of the resultant chatbot \citep{shen_trickle-down_2023}.
 Even in \acrshort{llm} inference, methods like best-of-N sampling use the \acrshort{rm} to evaluate model outputs \citep{cui_ultrafeedback_2024}. \acrshort{rm} has also become crucial for generating synthetic data for preference alignment.
 In recent \acrshort{rlaif} methods, reward modeling has expanded beyond its traditional role and is now used to generate artificial feedback.